CliMA/CloudMicrophysics.jl/docs/src/RosenbrockNumerics.md

 ## Approaches that did not cure the instability

-These were tried and are not part of the supported framework; they are recorded here because the failure modes are instructive.
+These were tried and are not part of the supported framework.

 - **Field-of-values growth clamp** (a uniform diagonal shift bringing the operator's rightmost eigenvalue to `α/h`).
-It stabilizes the linear operator but does not bound the single-step explicit overshoot of the nonlinear source as it approaches saturation: the crash is a saturation overshoot, not an operator amplification, so the clamp only delays it.
-With `α` near one the near-singular resolvent it leaves actually amplifies the deposition into a larger overshoot.
+It stabilizes the linear operator but does not bound the single-step explicit overshoot of the nonlinear source as it approaches saturation: the crash is a saturation overshoot, not an operator amplification, so the shift only delays it.
+With `α` near one the near-singular resolvent it leaves amplifies the growth into a larger overshoot.
-- **Diagonal growth clamp** (cap each positive diagonal at `α/h`).
-A cheaper variant of the above with the same limitation, and capping a positive diagonal balanced by off-diagonal structure can itself destabilize an otherwise-stable step.
+- **Diagonal growth clamp** (limit each positive diagonal to `α/h`).
+It shares the same limitation, and limiting a positive diagonal balanced by off-diagonal structure can itself destabilize an otherwise-stable step.
 - **Smooth species mask** (a differentiable replacement for the near-empty species mask).
-At coarse single substeps it routes activating ice and liquid species to a forward-Euler step, which itself overshoots the fast deposition.
+At coarse single substeps it routes activating ice and liquid species to a forward-Euler step, which itself overshoots the fast growth.
 - **Implicit temperature** (promoting `T` into the implicitly solved state).
-It removes the operator-split ringing of the between-substep temperature update, but the dominant brake on the growth — the nonlinear vapor depletion — is not linear, so a linear implicit temperature feedback does not bound the deposition overshoot at fixed coarse substeps.
+It removes the error of the operator-split between-substep temperature update, but the dominant brake on the growth — the nonlinear condensate depletion — is not linear, so a linear implicit temperature feedback does not bound the growth overshoot at fixed coarse substeps.